 CTE photo

-The 2001 Soulfishing production of The Crackwalker ; l-r: Carol Hodge, Graham Cuthbertson, Paula Dawson, Jean-Sébastien Poirier (Montreal; photo: Gideon Dante)
+The 2001 Soulfishing production of The Crackwalker; l-r: Carol Hodge, Graham Cuthbertson, Paula Dawson, Jean-Sébastien Poirier (Montreal; photo: Gideon Dante)

 Her plays are performed across the country in both official languages.
-Her first work, The Crackwalker ( Theatre Passe Muraille 1980) grew out of her experience as a social worker with adult protective services, from monologues she wrote to express the character of a mentally challenged woman.
+Her first work, The Crackwalker (Theatre Passe Muraille 1980) grew out of her experience as a social worker with adult protective services, from monologues she wrote to express the character of a mentally challenged woman.
 It evokes the lives of dysfunctional and angry individuals in Kingston's lower depths, struggling to find a sense of security.

 She has twice won the Governor General's Award for White Biting Dog (1984) and the anthology The Other Side of the Dark (1989); and the Chalmers Award for I am Yours (1987) and Lion in the Streets (1991).

-In 2008 the Canadian Stage Company premiered Palace of the End (dir.
-David Storch ) on its Berkeley Street stage.
+In 2008, the Canadian Stage Company premiered Palace of the End (dir.
+David Storch) on its Berkeley Street stage.
 It comprises a triptych of monologues about the horrors endured by individuals in Iraq, spoken by a young American soldier imprisoned for her misconduct in an Iraq prison camp; a British microbiologist and weapons inspector who reveals the false grounds for the British and American intervention; and an Iraqi mother who endures Saddam Hussein's horrific regime and the American invasion.
 Each monologue is inspired by real events and people, although the characters are imaginative creations.

 Such Creatures (dir.
 Brian Quirt) premiered at Theatre Passe Muraille in 2010, thirty years after her first play in Passe Muraille's second space, The Crackwalker.
-In interconnected monologues, an Auschwitz survivor suffering from cancer, and an aboriginal girl from the urban jungle of Toronto, demonstrate courage and resilience in traumatic circumstances, their belief in a brave new world inspired by their love for the works of Shakespeare.
+In interconnected monologues, an Auschwitz survivor suffering from cancer, and an Indigenous girl from the urban jungle of Toronto, demonstrate courage and resilience in traumatic circumstances, their belief in a brave new world inspired by their love for the works of Shakespeare.

 Judith Thompson has written many radio plays, including Tornado (1987), which won the ACTRA award for Best Radio Drama, and White Sand (1991).
 She has also adapted and directed Ibsen's Hedda Gabler for the Shaw Festival (1991).

 In 2007 she was awarded the Walter Carsen Prize for Excellence in the Performing Arts.
 The $50,000 prize, administered and presented by the Canada Council for the Arts, recognizes the highest level of artistic excellence and distinguished career achievement by Canadian artists who have spent the major part of their career in Canada in theatre, dance or music.
 In 2008 she was awarded the Susan Smith Blackburn Prize for Palace of the End.
 This American award celebrates outstanding plays in English by women.
+In 2012, she was awarded the Herbert Whittaker Award for Distinguished Contribution to Canadian Theatre by the Canadian Theatre Critics Association.
+She was awarded an Honorary Degree by Queen's University in November 2016.

 Thompson has said of her writing, "I totally inhabit whichever character is talking...the story is just a costume draped over the characters."